 For the four million Americans that suffer from fibromyalgia, finding relief from the constant pain can be difficult.
 At Mullica Hill Advanced Therapies, Rick Pescatore, DO, FAAEM, and Joseph Cesarine, M.D., offer progressive treatments for pain management to help you find relief.
-Located in Mullica Hill, New Jersey, the pain management specialists provide personalized and professional care to help you get out of pain and functioning better.
+Located in Mullica Hill, New Jersey, the ketamine therapy clinic offer personalized and professional care to help you get out of pain and functioning better.
 Learn more today by scheduling a consultation online or by phone.

 Fibromyalgia is a condition that causes chronic pain throughout the body.
 It’s characterized by numerous tender points all over the body and may have additional symptoms, such as: